Cubent/Beitha/README.md

 ## 🛫 Roadmap

-Please refer to [ROADMAP.md](ROADMAP.md) for an up to date list of features we're aiming to add to BrowserBee.
+Please refer to [ROADMAP.md](ROADMAP.md) for an up to date list of features we're aiming to add to Beitha.

 - Support for saving and replaying sessions (macros)
 - Ability to memorize key information as needed (in your local Chrome instance using [IndexedDB](https://developer.chrome.com/docs/devtools/storage/indexeddb))
 - Scheduled task execution (e.g. check news and social media every morning)

-If you're interested in contributing to build any of these features or to improve BrowserBee in any way, please head over to [CONTRIBUTING.md](CONTRIBUTING.md).
+If you're interested in contributing to build any of these features or to improve Beitha in any way, please head over to [CONTRIBUTING.md](CONTRIBUTING.md).
 For information about our testing infrastructure and CI/CD pipeline, see [.github/WORKFLOWS.md](.github/WORKFLOWS.md).

 ## ▶️ Installation

-You have three options to install BrowserBee:
+You have three options to install Beitha:

 ### Option 1: Download the latest release (Recommended)